lucasfcosta/blog/_drafts/2015-11-11-Understanding-and-Applying-Memoization.md

 Let's have a humble start and use a common and easy to understand example, the **[Fibonacci's sequence](https://en.wikipedia.org/wiki/Fibonacci_number)**.

 Our function will to calculate the Nth Fibonnacci number recursively.
-Considering the starting numbers of the sequence as 0 and 1, this is the code we're going to use:
+Considering the starting numbers of the sequence as 0 and 1, this is the function we're going to use:

+{% highlight javascript %}
+// This calculates the Nth number of the fibonacci sequence (the index starts at 0) function fibonacci(n) {
+  timesCalled++;

+  if (n < 2)
+    return n;
+  else
+    return fibonacci(n - 1) + fibonacci(n - 2);
+}
+{% endhighlight %}

+Now that you've seen our raw function, let me show you the whole code we will execute so that you can see every meaningful data printed to the console:

 {% highlight javascript %}
 // Change the value below multiple times and test this code